eskadmase/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-6-create_local_variable - script that creates new local variables 7-create_global_variable - script that creates global variable 8-true_knowledge - script that prints the result of 128 with the value stored in TRUEKNOWLEDGE environment variable
+6-create_local_variable - script that creates new local variables 7-create_global_variable - script that creates global variable 8-true_knowledge - script that prints the result of 128 with the value stored in TRUEKNOWLEDGE environment variable 9-divide_and_rule - script that prints the result of POWER and DIVIDE, followed by a new line ,POWER and DIVIDE are environment variable